A COMPREHENSIVE PSYCHIATRY RESIDENCY PROGRAM

 - Evidence Based Medicine - one month (resident establishes a clinical research interest and mentor)

 The didactic series features our own faculty-written textbook, "Essential Psychopathology & Its Treatment" (third edition, edited by Drs.
 Jerrold Maxmen, Nicholas Ward and Mark Kilgus) and the companion to Maxmen's classic text, the "Essential Psychopathology Casebook" (edited by Mark Kilgus and William Rea).

 Second-year residents continue to build on the developed capacities and experience achieved in the first year.
 Residents have a diverse exposure on inpatient (acute adult, substance abuse, geriatric and child and adolescent), emergency and consultation liaison services.

 By the end of this year the resident will have achieved competency in thorough psychiatric assessments, multimodal treatment of the seriously mentally ill and a comprehensive understanding of the biopsychosocial approach to mental illnesses.
 Residents are encouraged to strengthen teamwork abilities and assume leadership roles during their inpatient rotations.
 Continuation of PGY1 research interests are supported.

-The third year is entirely devoted to office-based psychiatric care.
-Our residents attain mastery of skills of psychiatric assessments and treatments in complex outpatient settings.
+The third year is entirely devoted to ambulatory psychiatric care.
+Our residents attain mastery of skills of psychiatric assessments and treatments in complex outpatient settings and work with a diverse patient population including community, veterans, college students, and the homeless.
+Residents have opportunities to work in different specialty clinics, some of which include geriatrics, Ob/Gyn and addiction.
 Experience is provided in various treatment modalities including medication management, case management, short and long-term psychotherapies, group therapy and couples therapy.

 Protected didactic time allows residents exposure to a broad range of topics in psychiatry, and expanding their training in psychotherapeutic theories and techniques.
 Psychiatry residents are assigned to a teaching clinic for one half-day per week where they hone their teaching skills as they direct a medical student teaching service.